 Delve into the world of woven artistry with the tapestries displayed throughout Palazzo Vecchio.
 These intricately crafted textiles depict scenes from mythology and history, offering a glimpse into the rich tapestry of Renaissance craftsmanship.

-Explore the Sala dei Gigli, a treasure trove of 14th-century artworks.
-Admire the delicate frescoes and intricate detailing that transports visitors back in time, providing a glimpse into the artistic endeavors of the era.
+Explore the Hall of Lilies, or Sala dei Gigli, a treasure trove of 14th-century artworks.
+Admire the delicate frescoes and intricate detailing that transports visitors back in time.
+The specific floral decor found on the walls symbolizes Florence's alliance with France.

 Step into the enchanting courtyards of Palazzo Vecchio, where artistic elements blend with architectural splendor.
 These serene spaces feature sculptures, fountains, and lush greenery, providing a tranquil retreat within the palace grounds.